cAdkins1997/Week5-ClassExercise/README.md

 The MainCharacter (referred to in game as "Hobo Cop") class inherits from the NPC class and as the name suggests represents the character that the player actually
 "plays".
 The MainCharacter class is mostly very similar to the NPC class however it also has various methods it can use to act on the world, that the more generic NPC superclass does not possess.
 These methods are the "move" and the "punch" methods.
 The Move method simply changes the x and y values of the location coordinates array within the MainCharacter class.
-The Punch methods takes and target, gets its health instance variable, and then lowers it by a value multiplied by the MainCharacter's
+The Punch methods takes a target, gets its health instance variable, and then lowers it by a value multiplied by the MainCharacter's
 Strength ability score.

 **Item Class and KimsGun -**